What Are The Best Cloud Storage Services Of 2017?

-It also acts as a backup of sorts, in case a local copy is lost or damaged.
-Most cloud storage services offer automatic file syncing, so that when a local file is edited or changed, the copy “in the cloud” is also updated.
+It also acts as a backup of sorts in case a local copy is lost or damaged.
+Most cloud storage services offer automatic file syncing so that when a local file is edited or changed, the copy “in the cloud” is also updated.

-Benefits of cloud storage include;
+Benefits of cloud storage include:

 While cloud storage is widely available, pricing for the service varies greatly, as does the amount of storage you get for your hard-earned dollar.

-In addition to good basic cloud file storage, the service offers file synchronization.
+In addition to good basic cloud file storage, the service offers data synchronization.
 Anything saved to the Dropbox folder on your computer or mobile device is automatically saved to your Dropbox cloud drive.

 Once the app is installed on a computer or mobile device, all of your files that are stored in Dropbox are available to that computer or device.
 This makes it easy to always have the latest versions of files immediately accessible.

 For more information about Dropbox, visit the Dropbox website.

-If you already use Microsoft Office on your Windows PC, Mac, iOS, Android, or Windows Mobile device, you already have access to OneDrive, whether you know it or not.
+If you use Microsoft Office on your Windows PC, Mac, iOS, Android or Windows Mobile device, you already have access to OneDrive, whether you know it or not.
 Microsoft includes up to 5TB of OneDrive cloud storage with their “personal” Office 365 subscriptions.
 This makes it almost a no-brainer for Office users.

 For more information, visit the Microsoft OneDrive website.

 Google Drive comes along for the ride with your Google login.
-That’s the same one you use to access your Gmail account, and login almost everywhere around the web.
+That’s the same one you use to access your Gmail account, and log in almost everywhere around the web.
 (You do realize that Google is tracking you when you do that, right?
 But that’s a subject for another article.)

 Google Drive works much like Dropbox and OneDrive in that you install their app and set a hard drive folder as your sync folder.
 Any changes made to this folder or the files in it are uploaded to your Google Drive in the cloud.

-Buyers of any of Google’s Chromebook Internet-connected budget laptops get 100GB of free storage for two years when purchasing a new Chromebook.
+Buyers of any of Google’s Chromebook internet-connected budget laptops get 100GB of free storage for two years when purchasing a new Chromebook.

 For more information, visit the Google Drive website.

-While any of these these three cloud storage solutions will offer you a low-priced method of safely storing your files from anywhere that you have an internet connection, I find the one I like and use the most is Google Drive.
+While any of these three cloud storage solutions will offer you a low-priced method of safely storing your files from anywhere that you have an internet connection, I find the one I like and use the most is Google Drive.

-In my opinion, Google Drive is the best all around storage solution, especially for users who are looking for an easy way to share documents with coworkers and clients, even to allow them to make changes as needed.
+Google Drive is especially useful for users who are looking for an easy way to share documents with coworkers and clients, even allowing them to make changes as needed.
 I also make use of their Photos app, as I don’t really trust the iCloud storage that was included with my iPhone.For more information about these and other cloud storage providers, set a reminder to visit Pixel Privacy on a regular basis.